Prostitution in Lebanon: Sex trafficking

 Lebanon is a source and destination country for women and children subjected to sex trafficking and a transit country for Eastern European women and children subjected to sex trafficking in other Middle Eastern countries.
 Women from Eastern Europe and North Africa enter Lebanon to work in the adult entertainment industry through Lebanon's artiste visa program, which sustains a significant commercial sex industry and enables sex trafficking.
 Some women from East and West Africa are subjected to sex trafficking in Lebanon.

-Syrian women and girls are highly vulnerable to sex trafficking.
-Syrian girls are brought to Lebanon for sex trafficking, sometimes through the guise of early marriage.
-Lebanese pimps coerce some Syrian LGBTI refugees into prostitution.

 The 2011 anti-trafficking law prohibits all forms of human trafficking.
 Prescribed penalties for sex trafficking range from 5 to 15 years imprisonment, which are sufficiently stringent and commensurate with those prescribed for other serious crimes, such as rape.

 In 2016, the internal security forces (ISF) anti-trafficking unit investigated 20 cases of suspected trafficking, involving 87 victims of sexual exploitation and child trafficking, and referred 26 suspected traffickers to the judiciary.
 The directorate of general security (DGS) investigated 14 potential trafficking cases involving artiste visa holders and four were referred to judicial or law enforcement authorities for further investigation.

 The United States Department of State Office to Monitor and Combat Trafficking in Persons ranks Lebanon as a 'Tier 2' country.